Vietnam.vn - Nền tảng quảng bá Việt Nam

 Little time for experimentation

-According to the Ministry of Education and Training, with the compilation of textbooks spanning 5 years, experimental work was carried out in more than 2,000 classes of over 600 schools with 9,421 lessons.
+According to the Ministry of Education and Training, the compilation of textbooks over a period of 5 years of experimental work was carried out in more than 2,000 classes of over 600 schools with 9,421 lessons.
 73,600 students participated in experimental learning.
 From the experiment with the samples, the textbooks were completed.
 And to be objective, up to 245,700 teachers and 3,120 lecturers participated in reading and giving comments on the books.

-In addition to the books being censored through rounds by an appraisal council of more than 1,404 people, the Ministry of Education and Training also invited independent experts to read, review and comment.
-This is a more rigorous process than before with a very large number of participants.
+In addition to the books being censored through rounds by the appraisal council of more than 1,404 people, the Ministry of Education and Training also invited independent experts to read, review and comment.
+This is a process that is more strictly established than before with a very large number of participants.

-The number of authors alone, with nearly 4,000 people, is three times larger than the book compilation process of the old program.
+The number of authors alone, with nearly 4,000 people, is three times larger than the process of compiling books for the old program.
 However, at the conference, many opinions from localities said that both the experimental stage and the teachers' feedback stage still had shortcomings.

 Meanwhile, teachers do not have access to the entire process and content of the book because they only teach one experimental period or a few random periods in the textbook of a class or grade level.
 Besides, teaching aids are lacking.

-During the COVID-19 pandemic, online lessons are not effective.
-However, experimental teaching is very important because it helps textbook content be verified in practice, so that authors can determine the suitability of each lesson.
+During the COVID-19 pandemic, online lessons are not guaranteed to be effective.
+However, experimental teaching is very important because it helps textbook content to be verified in practice, so that authors can determine the suitability of each lesson.

-Mr. Nguyen Bao Quoc, Deputy Director of the Ho Chi Minh City Department of Education and Training, also raised the difficulty of increasing the time for reading teachers' comments and that the reading of comments should be done by professional groups instead of individual teachers to ensure objectivity.
-Some departments also wanted early access to the new textbook samples, instead of having to read the soft copy.
+Mr. Nguyen Bao Quoc, Deputy Director of the Department of Education and Training of Ho Chi Minh City, also raised the difficulty of increasing the time for reading teachers' comments and that the reading of comments should be done by professional groups instead of individual teachers to ensure objectivity.
+Some departments expressed their wish that with the new textbook samples, they should have early access to the paper sample, instead of having to read the soft copy.

 'Mổ xẻ' SGK xã hội hóa - Ảnh 2.